Feggah/feggah.com/README.md

 To spin up the local blog, just use `make local`.

-To create new posts, use the command `hugo new posts/dd-mm-yyyy.md`
+To create new posts, use the command `make post`.

 To deploy new modifications: